rarylson/update-conf.py/README.md

 Install
 -------

-This project works in Python 2 (2.6 or newer) and Python 3 (3.3 or newer).
+This project works in Python 3 (3.7 or newer).

 To install: